harikvpy/PassportLogin/Readme.md

 application will revert to traditional login using username and password.
 A message will also be displayed that Passport login is disabled as it's not available.

+This project is different from the Windows Hello sample code in the various projects under https://github.com/Microsoft/Windows-universal-samples.git in that, it does not require a separate server process to be launched.
+Instead this project incorporates a mock server that stores user particulars in an in-memory database.

 ## Login Details

 Username and password are hardcoded in the code and the backend authentication is done through a